 I like ogling fancy kitchen tools as much as the next person, but it occurred to me recently that the things I use most often (with the exception of knives, my father’s cast iron frying pan and my food processor) are actually the smallest and cheapest members of my kitchen army.

-Here, in no particular order, are five of my most useful kitchen tools – and they all cost less than $5.
+Here, in no particular order, are five of my most useful kitchen tools according to house cleaning dublin – and they all cost less than $5.

 1. Rolling pin: Have you always sighed over those beautiful French rolling pins?
 Me too.
 But this cheap and cheerful version – a length of dowelling from a hardware store – is just as good.
 It’s also the perfect length for my kitchen bench and at 50cm it’s long enough that two pairs of hands (one little, one big) can use it at the same time.